ckeditor/ckeditor5/docs/framework/development-tools.md

 ### Inspecting multiple editors

-You can inspect multiple CKEditor 5 instances at a time by calling `CKEditorInspector.attach()` for each one of them.
+You can inspect multiple CKEditor&nbsp;5 instances at a time by calling `CKEditorInspector.attach()` for each one of them.
 Then you can switch the inspector context to inspect different editor instances.

 You can specify the name of the editor when attaching to make working with multiple instances easier: